Paralegal Job Description

 • Scheduling meetings, organising diaries and responding to telephone queries

 • Writing reports

-More advanced Paralegal tasks include:
+More advanced Paralegal responsibilities include:

 • Taking witness statements

-• Meeting with experts / claimants
+• Meeting with experts and claimants

 • Handling a caseload of clients